 Most seniors are aware that there will come a time when they need to downsize to cut costs, simplify their way of life, be closer to their grandkids, or to deal with their medical needs.
-It is usually a tolling and stressful process, both physically and emotionally.
+It is usually a stressful process, both physically and emotionally.
 However, it does not have to be too overwhelming.
 Here are a few tips from expert real estate agents to make downsizing easier for seniors.

 Downsizing Guide For Seniors